 Here are some figures showing the parish's population through time:

-The Borders FHS Ayton monumental inscriptions book also includes a transcript of the Ayton Poll Tax records from 1695 (National Archives of Scotland reference GD86/770A).
+The Borders FHS Ayton monumental inscriptions book also includes a transcript of the Ayton Poll Tax records from 1695 (National Records of Scotland reference GD86/770A).

 Find help, report problems, and contribute information.